vegaprotocol/specs/specs/0038-liquidity-order-type.md

 1. For all orders that are repriced but not as a result of trading (i.e. pegged orders that move as a result of peg moving), treat as per normal pegged orders.

-1. The system should refresh the market maker pegged orders, in time priority according to which traded first (see below example).
+1. The system should refresh the liquidity provider pegged orders, in time priority according to which traded first (see below example).

 ________________________
 **Example**: we have a buy side of an order book that looks like this: